Should B2B SaaS optimize GEO for non-English languages?

 To win on these platforms, B2B SaaS must build relationships with the most authoritative local-language publishers and review sites.

-Claude exhibits much higher cross-language stability, often reusing authoritative English-language domains across languages.
+Claude often reuses authoritative English-language domains across languages.

-Implication: Because platform performance varies, a multi-engine, multi-language distribution strategy is warranted for consistent visibility in multilingual markets.
+- Implication: Because platform performance varies, a multi-engine, multi-language distribution strategy is warranted.

 2. Strategic Imperatives for B2B SaaS GEO in Non-English Markets